 God of War opens with a Kratos in mourning.

 God of War is also a redemption for the franchise itself.
-Historically, God of War traded itself on simply being a testosterone-laced, meatheaded murder spree, where Kratos’ lust for godblood was paused only so he could sleep with a harem of faceless women.
-This started to take a turn in God of War III, where Kratos’ actions had worldly consequences: with each Greek god slain, their corresponding aspect of life is thrown into imbalance: Hermes’ death unleashes a plague, Helios’ death plunges Greece into eternal night, and Poseidon’s death causes the seas to boil and rage.
+Historically, God of War traded itself on simply being a testosterone-laced, meatheaded murder spree, where Kratos’ lust for godblood fueled him through three games, slowed ever so slightly by tasteless minigames like sleeping with a harem of characterless women.
+However, as the series matured, it realized it needed to have meaning behind the violence and sex.
+In God of War III, we began to see that Kratos’ actions had worldly consequences: with each Greek god slain, their corresponding aspect of reality is thrown into imbalance: Hermes’ death unleashes a plague, Helios’ death plunges Greece into eternal night, and Poseidon’s death causes the seas to boil and rage.

 Many notes of the original series’ story are seeded throughout this new entry.
-Kratos and boy meet a peculiar god early on in their travels, and he’s dispatched similarly to Helios in God of War III, but where Helios is defeated with unflinching blood and viscera, this norse god is dealt with in a soft, respectable way, obscuring the camera away from any gore.
-There are more references to Kratos’ former self – visions of Athena and old wounds left by the Blades of Chaos – and it all shows how he tries to forget the past and escape a cycle which seems bent on repeating itself with the Norse pantheon.
+Kratos and boy meet a peculiar god early on in their travels, and he’s dispatched similarly to Helios in God of War III, but where Helios is defeated with unflinching blood and viscera, this norse god is dealt with in a soft, respectable way, panning the camera away from any gore.
+Even more references to Kratos’ former life surface – visions of Athena and old wounds left by the Blades of Chaos – and it all shows how he tries to forget the past and escape a cycle which seems bent on repeating itself with the Norse pantheon.

 God of War succeeds at redeeming and recontextualizing a series that many saw as irredeemable.
 It breathes new life into a franchise while also lifting up the best parts of its former self.
 The game, while great, still struggles with its characterization of women, featuring only two female characters in its plot – one who is dead and one who seeks to die – continuing an issue of women and mothers’ places in a series that has historically cast them chiefly as plot devices, villains, and eye candy.